 - The grapefruit, the chocolate, the sugar…. it all meshes so well together, you will want to eat the whole cake at once.

-- This cake is not too crazy with the flavors, but definitely different enough to impress family and friends.
+- This cake is not too outlandish with its flavors, but definitely different enough to impress family and friends.

 - There is no butter, so it’s a little better for you than your other cakes.